Artificial Intelligence: What New Jobs Will AI Create?

 For a particular artificial intelligence to enter the market, it has to be autonomous.
 That’s where an AI trainer comes in.

-Several companies have specialised in this field, notably OpenAI.
+Several companies have specialized in this field, notably OpenAI.
 The company recently announced the launch of Neural MMO, an online environment created to train AI agents within a role-playing game.
-Artificial intelligence is indeed useful in the world of video games, in particular for improving the behaviour of non-player characters (NPCs) that you encounter in PlayerUnknown’s Battlegrounds or in Fortnite.
+Artificial intelligence is indeed useful in the world of video games, in particular for improving the behavior of non-player characters (NPCs) that you encounter in PlayerUnknown’s Battlegrounds or in Fortnite.
 The AI coach will therefore guide the machines in the process of learning for self-improvement.
 To become an AI coach, you must not only know the different computer languages, but know how to use them perfectly.

 Personal data broker: information that’s worth its weight in gold

 At the heart of what we call Big Data burns the sacred fire of data.
 Once artificial intelligence arrives in our homes, a personal data broker analyses the data it collects and is in charge of reselling it to interested companies.
 Personal data, which we’ve heard a lot about recently, has become essential to companies and their marketing departments.
-Personal data makes it possible to personalise advertising campaigns and target a selected community in an extremely precise way.
+Personal data makes it possible to personalize advertising campaigns and target a selected community in an extremely precise way.
 A real ecosystem has already emerged here and everything suggests that this is only just the beginning.

 It’s worth noting that a data broker doesn’t collect data directly from the consumer; they are content to buy data from big companies that collect it, such as Facebook or Google, and then resell it to interested companies.
-The broker takes the raw data and increases its value by processing it and getting results from cross-referenced analysis.
+The broker takes the raw data and increases its value by processing it and getting results from the cross-referenced analysis.
 They then supply reports that allow clients to adapt their offers by using the collected data.

 Becoming a data broker requires a solid background in the world of finance or cryptocurrency.
 The job is, in some ways, an evolution of the role of a trader.
 In-depth knowledge of Big Data is obviously a big advantage.

 A report from Dell and the Institute for the Future estimates that 85% of the jobs of 2030 don’t even exist yet.
 The extremely rapid development of new technologies seems only to confirm the results of this study.
 It is extremely difficult to look into the future, even the near future, but one thing is almost certain: artificial intelligence has a bright future ahead.
-It is looking increasingly likely that young people who want to specialise in this field will have plenty of choice for a future career.
+It is looking increasingly likely that young people who want to specialize in this field will have plenty of choices for a future career.